ypyl/ypyl.github.io/docs/_posts/2021-07-16-Link-opener-Smart-TV(Tizen).md

 Build the project by `tizen build-cs` and run `tizen install -n <path-to-tpk>` where `<path-to-tpk>` is showed during the building.

-Application should be install on smart TV.
+The installation of an application should be started.

 # Link opener